-Students who have "stopped out" for one year or more, excluding summer sessions, must contact the Office of Admissions to be readmitted to the College.
+Students who have "stopped out" for two or more full semesters, excluding summer sessions, must contact the Office of Admissions to be readmitted to the College.
 All students who desire to be readmitted must be in good academic, social, and financial standing with the College.
 The following guidelines will apply to students wishing to be readmitted:

-- The Catalog of record for a student requesting to be readmitted within five years of last attendance will be the most recent one, unless otherwise requested and approved by the Faculty Coordinator for Online Learning. - A student requesting to be readmitted after five or more years of last attendance will need to reapply by completing the KCVC application, following the procedures listed above.
+- 1. Students who are readmitted to the College after two or more years of non-attendance will follow the graduation requirements of the catalog year in which they return. - Students requesting to be readmitted after five or more years of last attendance will need to reapply by completing the KCVC application, following the procedures listed above.
 The Catalog of record will be the current Catalog. - 3.
-All students desiring to be readmitted who have taken courses at other institutions since their last date of attendance at Keystone should have their official transcripts from those institutions sent to the Keystone College Office of Admissions.
+Students desiring to be readmitted who have taken courses at other institutions since their last date of attendance at Keystone should have their official transcripts from those institutions sent to the Keystone College Office of Admissions.
 Readmission will not be granted until all official transcripts have been received.

-Students with Learning Differences
+Students with Learning and/or Physical Disabilities